Erikwink/unit-converter/README.md

 Javascript
 ## Bugs
 ##### Numbers below 1 and negative numbers
 When the return value is below 1 the decimals wont work as expected.
 A number below 1 will always return the full number.
-EX see tests.
+EX see [Tests](./TEST-REPORT.md)

 ## Contributions
 Feel free to contributions to the unit-converter module!
 If you would like to add support for new types of conversions follow these steps to create your own converter class: